forceedge01/sql-data-mods/README.md

 Using a Bridge
 --------------

 You can also set a bridge between your framework data modules and the wrapper.
-Your bridge must implement the Genesis\SQLExtensionWrapper\BridgeInterface to work.
+Your bridge must implement the Genesis\SQLExtensionWrapper\Contract\BridgeInterface to work.
 You can register your bridge like so:

 ```php
 class FeatureContext